 1. THREE R’s.

 - When grocery shopping, teach your children how to choose products that have minimal packaging (and take along some reusable bags).
 We buy in bulk whenever possible which means more food, less packaging and a lower grocery bill.
-We store bulk items like quinoa, rice, lentils and dried beans in glass mason jars.
+We store bulk items like quinoa, rice, lentils and dried beans in glass jars.

 - Replace paper towels and napkins with hemp or linen cloths.
 When you must use paper products, show your children how to take only as many single-use items as they need.

 - Help your children discover the benefits of giving back rather than taking or accumulating more.
 Take your kids to donate gently used clothing, toys and household items to local charities.

 - Make good use of scrap paper by having your children use them to create works of art.
 Encourage them to color on both sides of the paper.